Getting your Trinity Audio player ready...

 Blockchain technology would allow transparency and security within this sector, ensuring that drug companies wishing to register their products must be considered trustworthy.

 Once a pharmaceutical company is authorised to register their products on the blockchain, they can record all their data on the medication or devices.
 Because each block of data on the blockchain is timestamped, it is unalterable.

-- Managing healthcare data: It doesn’t matter how efficient your EHR system is.
+- Managing healthcare data: It doesn’t matter how efficient your Electronic Health Records system is.
 No system is so efficient that it keeps all of each patient’s data in one place.
 Even if there was, because different practices and other medical facilities use different information storage systems, many of them are incompatible, making data sharing problematic.
 The use of blockchain technology for healthcare record management can eliminate this incompatibility and tidy up data storage.

 - Protecting patient data: Regardless of how many different medical facilities patients visit during their lifetime, blockchains enable patient data stored in a single place.
 Not only does this allow patients to monitor and control their information, but it also provides optimal security.